 Is laser dentistry safe?

 Laser dentistry is a safe alternative to general dental work.
-If used incorrectly with high wavelengths, it may damage tissue, but it is completely safe if used with the correct settings and by a certified and trained dental professional.
-At Premier Dental Care, We only use the safest techniques and methods.
+If used incorrectly at high wavelengths, it may damage tissue, but it is completely safe when used with the correct settings and by a certified, trained dental professional.
+At Premier Dental Care, we only use the safest techniques and methods.

 Is laser dental surgery painful?